BranchMetrics/branch-deep-linking-public-api/README.md

 Branch-Public-API
 =================

-a public API to tie into for fancy integrations
+a public API to tie into for fancy integrations.
+All endpoints are appended to **http://api.branchmetrics.io**

 ### Getting credit count